Iowa Caucus 2020: Iowans begin caucus voting, may clarify Democratic field

 The amalgam of oddities, including new rules for reporting the already complicated caucus results, was building toward what could be a murky Iowa finale before the race pivots quickly to New Hampshire, which votes just eight days later.

-The tone was noticeably more upbeat for Sanders' campaign, which has repeatedly predicted victory and believes he's running even stronger in New Hampshire.
-That's despite increasingly vocal concerns from establishment-minded Democrats who fear the self-described democratic socialist would struggle against Trump and make it more difficult for Democrats to win other elections this fall.

-The heated rhetoric underscores a dangerous rift between Sanders' passionate supporters and other factions of Democrats who have clashed in recent days but must find a way to unite should they hope to defeat Trump in November.

-New party rules may give more than one candidate an opportunity to claim victory, even if they aren't the official winner.
+New party rules may give more than one candidate an opportunity to claim victory in Iowa, even if they aren't the official winner.

 The Associated Press will declare a winner based on the number of state delegates each candidate wins, which has been the traditional standard.